 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Standard Chartered's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1108.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Standard Chartered's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.1256.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Standard Chartered's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 |Market capitalisation||£13.6 billion|

 Environmental, social and governance track record

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Standard Chartered.